 The trade pounds of medieval England, France and Scotland had 15 ounces, not 16.
 (Trade pounds are those generally used for articles made and sold within the country, in contrast to goods being imported or exported, like wine or wool, for which other weight systems were used.)
 The 224-cubic-inch wine gallon was defined with a 15-ounce pound, and weights and measures officials are generally very conservative, so it is not surprising that any new definition would also call for 15 ounces.

-in the 15th century avoirdupois weight was replacing X weight before the 16 ounce pound assumed In the ame period, the avoirdupois ounce
+in the 15th century avoirdupois weight was replacing X weight before the 16 ounce pound assumed In the same period, the avoirdupois ounce

-The change from 8 pounds per gallon to 9 pounds reflects the practice of giving a bit more, In time this becomes defined and expected part of the quantity.
+The change from 8 pounds per gallon to 9 pounds reflects the practice of the seller giving a bit more.
+In time this becomes defined and expected part of the quantity.
 In England as elsewhere continuing battle between the authorities, whose laws insisted on well-defined stricken measure, and the public, who wanted to get and give a bit extra.

 The Tractatus says a bushel is 8 wine gallons, but the bronze bushel standard of Henry VII (about 1497) actually contains 9 gallons, because it is meant to contain, stricken, the same quantity that a 8-gallon measure would contain heaped.
 If Henry's bushel is divided into 8 parts, the parts are 9-pound gallons.